-Finger dislocation is a common injury.
+Finger dislocation is a common, serious injury.
 It occurs when the bones of the finger are moved (dislocated) from their normal anatomic position.
 Finger dislocation can occur in any of the joints of any finger, but it occurs most often in the middle knuckle of the little (pinky), ring, middle, or index finger.
-These dislocations can be accompanied by a break in the bone (fracture) but frequently happen without any breaks.
+A break in the bone (fracture) may accompany these dislocations, but they frequently happen without any breaks.

 What Causes a Finger Dislocation?